-War in Europe and the Rise of Raw Propaganda
+War in Europe and the rise of raw propaganda

 By John Pilger

-Russia’s security proposals ought to be welcomed in the West, writes John Pilger.
-But who understands their significance when all the people are told is that Putin is a pariah?

-Marshall McLuhan’s prophecy that “the successor to politics will be propaganda” has happened.
-Raw propaganda is now the rule in Western democracies, especially the U.S. and Britain.
+February 20, 2022: Information Clearing House — Marshall McLuhan’s prophecy that “the successor to politics will be propaganda” has happened.
+Raw propaganda is now the rule in Western democracies, especially the US and Britain

 On matters of war and peace, ministerial deceit is reported as news.
 Inconvenient facts are censored, demons are nurtured.
 The model is corporate spin, the currency of the age.
 In 1964, McLuhan famously declared, “The medium is the message.”
 The lie is the message now.